NYU-Processor-Design/nyu-core/Documentation/01_Module_Docs/14_L1_Instruction_Cache.md

 # THIS MODULE IS NOT COMPLETE #

 # L1 Instruction Cache #
-Not sure about the index, offset, tag bit
+Not sure about the index, offset, tag bit.
+Still need to work on functionality

 ## Contents
 * [Inputs](#inputs)